marijnh/Eloquent-JavaScript/19_paint.md

 Implementing ((flood fill)) is somewhat more involved.
 This is a ((tool)) that fills the pixel under the pointer and all adjacent pixels that have the same color.
 "Adjacent" means directly horizontally or vertically adjacent, not diagonally.
 This picture illustrates the set of ((pixel))s colored when the flood fill tool is used at the marked pixel:

-{{figure {url: "img/flood-grid.svg", alt: "A pixel grid showing the area filled by a flood fill operation", width: "6cm"}}}
+{{figure {url: "img/flood-grid.svg", alt: "Diagram of a pixel grid showing the area filled by a flood fill operation", width: "6cm"}}}

 {{index "fill function"}}